SoftwareAG/c8y-docs/content/edge/migration-bundle/sample-scripts-to-automate-the-migration.md

     ```shell
     monit unmonitor all
     ```
-2. Stop the Karaf process using the command:
+2. Stop the Karaf process by using the following command:

     ```shell
     sudo service cumulocity-core-karaf stop